synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 |sig-repo.synopsys.com/synopsys/cnc-job-runner:2024.9.1|repo.blackduck.com/containers/job-runner:2024.9.1|

 The srm-k8s GitHub repository for this version of Software Risk Manager depends on an updated Guided Setup module with version 1.17.0.
 Scripts requiring the Guided Setup module will download it automatically; to manually download the module, refer to the instructions in [.install-guided-setup-module.ps1](../.install-guided-setup-module.ps1#L12).

+### Upgrading to v1.42

+If you are upgrading from an earlier chart version, refer to any previous chart note(s) in addition to this one.

+This version of Software Risk Manager is hosted in a new GitHub location and uses a new chart repository.
+Refer to the [README](https://github.com/codedx/srm-k8s/tree/main?tab=readme-ov-file#new-repository-location) file for more details.

 ## Helm Prep Wizard